AqwamCreates/DataPredict/docs/API/Models/FuzzyCMeans.md

 Predict which clusters does it belong to for a given data.

 ```
-FuzzyCMeans:predict(featureMatrix: Matrix, returnMode: string/boolean/nil): integer, number -OR- matrix
+KMeans:predict(featureMatrix: Matrix, returnMode: string/boolean/nil): Matrix, Matrix -OR- Matrix
 ```

 #### Parameters:

 * featureMatrix: Matrix containing data.

-* returnMode: Controls what to t
+* returnMode: Set whether or not to return predicted matrix instead of value with highest probability.
+Available options are:

+  * nil (Default)

+  * Distance (Can be set using "true" boolean)

+  * Membership

 #### Returns:

-* clusterNumber: The cluster which the data belongs to.
+* clusterNumberVector: A vector containing which cluster that the data belongs to.

-* shortestDistance: The distance between the datapoint and the center of the cluster (centroids).
+* closestDistanceVector: A vector containing the closest distance between the datapoint and the center of the cluster (centroids).

 -OR-

+* distanceMatrix: A matrix containing data-cluster pair distance.

 ## Inherited From